YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 1.4.
 Aim for simplicity
 Things should be as simple as possible, but not simpler - if Einstein said it it makes sense

+### 1.5.
+Do not allow broken windows
+A broken windows is any peace of code or documentation which is hanging around not included in the integration tests suite and not matching the most up-to-date standars for work deliverables.
+Either bring it up to the standard level or get rid of it.